Financial planning tools and services to put you on the path to the future you want

 When rebalancing, you can focus on selling specific investments that you don’t like and move into positions that you would be more comfortable holding for the long term like a low-cost index fund.

 When the entire market goes down, one strategy that can pay off big is to improve the mix or the quality of your investments.

 Remember, sell high!

-If you have some stocks that are winners due to the pandemic (Netflix or Amazon, for example).
-You might want to consider selling the winners while they are soaring and buy index funds for the long haul.
+If you have some stocks that are winners, you might want to consider selling the those while they are soaring and buy index funds for the long haul.